-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 The contents of the forwarded message, or messages, will then appear in a new message where you can add a recipient's name at the top and hit the arrow on the right of the message box to send.

-How to send an Animoji on iMessage
+How to send an Animoji or Memoji on iMessage

-Open the Messages app > Tap on the message thread of the person you want to send an Animoji to, or create a new message > Select the monkey icon in the bar above the keyboard > Scroll horizontally to select the Animoji you want to send > Bring your face into view > Press and hold the red button in the bottom right corner of the Animoji to record a message up to 30-seconds long > Press the arrow to send when you're happy.
+Open the Messages app > Tap on the message thread of the person you want to send an Animoji to, or create a new message > Select the Animoji/Memoji icon in the bar above the keyboard (Memoji with yellow frame) > Scroll horizontally to select the Animoji you want to send > Bring your face into view > Press and hold the red button in the bottom right corner of the Animoji to record a message up to 30-seconds long > Press the arrow to send when you're happy.

 How to send an Memoji on iMessage

-Open the Messages app > Tap on the message thread of the person you want to send an Memoji to, or create a new message > Select the monkey icon in the bar above the keyboard > Scroll to the far left to select Memoji > Bring your face into view > Press and hold the red button in the bottom right corner of the Memoji to record a message up to 30-seconds long > Press the arrow to send when you're happy.
+Open the Messages app > Tap on the message thread of the person you want to send an Memoji to, or create a new message > Select the Animoji/Memoji icon above the keyboard > Select your Memoji or press the three dots in the circle to create a new Memoji > Press the arrow to send.

 How to react to an individual message in iMessage